Wolfenstein 3D on Windows 8 and Windows 7, Vista and XP

 Wolfenstein 3D.
 The game that started it all.
 Everyone knows it.
 Everyone has played it.
 Although you can play the game just fine with DOSBox, it might be nice if there's a version that works on Windows 8, Windows 7, Vista and XP.
-A lot of source ports exist for Wolfenstein 3D, but we ended up playing the game with ECWolf, a simple port based on the deprecated Wolf4SDL port, to play this classic in high resolution on the latest Windows systems, both 32 and 64 bits.
+A lot of source ports exist for Wolfenstein 3D, but we ended up playing the game with ECWolf, a simple port based on the deprecated Wolf4SDL port, to play Wolfenstein 3D on the latest Windows systems, both 32 and 64 bits.
+Some features of ECWolf:

 Download and install ECWolf

 - Download either the 32 bits (ECWolf for Windows) or 64 bits (x86-64) version of ECWolf

 - Copy all files from the downloaded zip into a folder of choice, for example c:\games\wolf3d